San-Tus/Dorkwright/README.md

 * CAPTCHA-aware (waits for user to solve)
 * Saves results to an output file
 * Bulk download support
+* Proxy support for downloads
+* FlareSolverr integration for bypassing Cloudflare protection
 * Fast and Playwright-powered

 ---